Chase & Status

 Chase & Status are an English drum and bass duo composed of Saul Milton (Chase) and Will Kennard (Status).
 In addition, Andy Gangadeen is the drummer when the band performs live.
 MC Rage formerly performed as MC with the group, but left in July 2021 to focus on solo ventures.
 The duo are from London, and formed in 2003 after meeting at university in Manchester.
 The duo have since released seven studio albums and collaborated with major artists such as Plan B, CeeLo Green, Rihanna, Example, Tinie Tempah, and Stormzy.
 They run the independent record label MTA Records.
 William Kennard founded ELAM (East London Arts and Music) in 2014.

 In 2023–24, Chase & Status won their first Brit Award for "Producer of the Year".
 Their second consecutive top four album, 2 Ruff, Vol. 1, included four singles in the UK top 40 simultaneously, a feat not achieved by a UK band since 2010.
 The lead single, "Baddadan", reached the UK singles chart top four.
 In 2024, they achieved a UK number one single with "Backbone", a collaboration with Stormzy.
+In 2025, Kennard was awarded Member of the Order of the British Empire for "services to music and to creative arts education".

 History

 2003–2009: Beginnings and More Than Alot

-Saul Milton (Chase, born June 23, 1981) and Will Kennard (Status, born October 21, 1980) originally met in London through a mutual friend, although met up again whilst university students in Manchester.
+Saul Milton (Chase, born June 23, 1981) and Will Kennard (Status, born October 21, 1980) originally met in London through a mutual friend, although they met up again whilst university students in Manchester.
 Kennard studied History of Art at the University of Manchester, while Milton studied English and Humanities at Manchester Metropolitan University.
 Kennard decided to drop out of university to pursue a music career, although Milton did manage to achieve an honours in his studies, despite spending most of his time on music.

 The duo cited the Prodigy and Orbital as major influences on their music and creativity alongside the original jungle and drum & bass scene.
 They were supported by BBC Radio 1Xtra DJs early in their career, with "Love's Theme", released via DJ Zinc's Bingo Beats, played on air in 2004.

 Chase & Status had three number one singles on the UK Dance Singles Chart between 2007 and 2009; the double A-side "Hurt You" / "Sell Me Your Soul" in 2007 and "Take Me Away" / "Judgement (Informer)" in 2008, then on 5 October 2008, they reached number 70 on the UK Singles Chart and number one on the UK Dance Singles Chart again with the single "Pieces" featuring vocals from Plan B. In 2009, they peaked at number 45 with "Against All Odds", which featured UK rapper Kano.